- Search The Registry

 He received a Bachelor of Science from Wiley College in 1934, a Master of Science from Atlanta University in 1936, and a Doctor of Philosophy from the University of Chicago in 1945.
 He was an instructor of chemistry at Wiley College from 1936 to 1938, then an instructor at Western University, Kansas City.
 In 1944 and 1945, he won the Elizabeth Norton prize at the University of Chicago for outstanding research in chemistry.

 Four years later, he was awarded a $5,000 grant from the Research Corp. of New York for research on chemical compounds.
-A chemical compound is a chemical substance formed from two or more elements, with a fixed ratio determining the composition.
+A compound is a chemical substance formed from two or more elements, with a fixed ratio determining the composition.
 For example, dihydrogen monoxide (water, H2O) is a compound composed of two hydrogen atoms for every oxygen atom.

-In general, this fixed ratio must be fixed due to some sort of physical property, rather than an arbitrary man-made selection.
+Generally, this fixed ratio must be fixed due to some physical property rather than an arbitrary man-made selection.
 This is why materials such as brass, the superconductor YBCO, the semiconductor aluminum gallium arsenide, or chocolate are considered mixtures or alloys rather than compounds.
 A defining characteristic of a compound is that it has a chemical formula.
 Formulas describe the ratio of atoms in a substance and the number of atoms in a single molecule of the substance.

 McBay served as a technical expert on a United Nations Educational Scientific and Cultural Organization mission to Liberia in 1951.
 He was the first recipient of research funding from George Washington Carver's donation to Tuskegee Institute for research on the extraction of fibers from okra.
-He found the process impossible and "researched myself out of a job," he said.
+He found the process impossible and "researched me out of a job," he said.